 Canyoneering is an outdoor activity that combines route finding, rappelling, problem solving, swimming, and hiking.
 Zion National Park has become one of the premier places in the country to participate in this exciting activity.

+A Wilderness Permit is required for all technical canyoneering trips.
 With dozens of different canyons to explore, some barely wide enough for a human to squeeze through, the park offers opportunities that range from trips for beginners to experiences requiring advanced technical skills.
-A permit is required for all technical canyoneering trips.

-A short trip into the lower end of The Narrows above the Temple of Sinawava is an outstanding way to receive an introduction to the slot canyons of the park.
+A short trip into the lower end of The Narrows above the Temple of Sinawava is an outstanding way to receive an introduction to the slot canyons of the park without ropes or other special equipment.
 For those with expertise and experience, The Subway and Orderville Canyon offer opportunities for route finding, swimming, and short rappels.